Join me at the Custer Trading Post, June 25-26, 2026!

 The soldiers in this photo were friends who died in the battle.

-The Battle of Little Bighorn Traveling Cemetery is my passion project.
-I am an artist in Boise, Idaho and I started these paintings in 2022 in my backyard studio.
+I started these paintings in 2022 in my backyard studio.
 When I'm not painting I am reading about the battle and its participants or corresponding with experts on the topic.
-No one has ever painted them as a group, so I decided to do it.
-Even though I don't know what most of the men looked like, their spirits embody my paintings and they show up on the canvas like ghostly visitors.
+Even though most of the soldiers and almost none of the Indian dead were ever photographed, their spirits embody my paintings and they show up on the canvas like ghostly visitors.
 The concept of a "cemetery" is not universally accepted, but it is a way to communicate the idea that I have put them all together in one place to tell their

 The battle ended efforts by the Lakota and Cheyenne people to remain free.
 Many particulars of this event will never be known absolutely, although a certain amount of evidence exists to support many theories.
 There were many survivors on both sides, contrary to the way this battle is usually portrayed.